MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ms.author: billmath
 ---

-# Tutorial: Customized entitlement reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
+# Tutorial: Customized entitlement reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID

 In this tutorial, you will learn how to create customized entitlement reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
 This tutorial complements other reporting options such as [Archive & report with Azure Monitor and entitlement management](entitlement-management-logs-and-reporting.md) which focuses on exporting audit log data for longer retention and analysis.
 By comparison, exporting Entra ID data to Azure Data Explorer provides greater flexibility for creating custom reports by allowing data aggregation from multiple sources with massive scalability, and flexible schema and retention policies.